برجاء الإنتظار ...

 Anifrolumab increases the risk of respiratory infections and herpes zoster (disseminated herpes zoster events have been observed), see section 4.8.
 SLE patients also taking immunosuppressants may be at higher risk of herpes zoster infections.

-In controlled-clinical trials serious and sometimes fatal infections have occurred, including in patients receiving anifrolumab.
+In controlled-clinical trials serious and sometimes fatal infections (including pneumonia) occurred, including in patients receiving anifrolumab.

 Due to the mechanism of action, anifrolumab should be used with caution in patients with a chronic infection, a history of recurrent infections, or known risk factors for infection.
 Treatment with anifrolumab should not be initiated in patients with any clinically significant active infection until the infection resolves or is adequately treated.
 Patients should be instructed to seek medical advice if signs or symptoms of clinically significant infection occur.
 If a patient develops an infection, or is not responding to standard therapy, they should be closely monitored and careful consideration given to interrupting anifrolumab therapy until the infection resolves.